Experience and Expertise

 If you need assistance with these travel arrangements, we will be happy to help.

 How do I get from Bilbao to Madrid and other cities?

 There are now RENFE trains that will get you from Bilbao to Madrid in less than 7 hours.
-While routes and availability may vary upon time of booking, click here for a sample train schedule.
+While routes and availability may vary upon time of booking, there are several daily trains from Bilbao to Madrid.
 If you are looking to fly, there are excellent internal flights that fly Bilbao to Madrid.
-For a complete list of companies that service the Bilbao airport, please click here.

 How do I get from the Bilbao Airport to the City Centre?